-Since 2012, The Hall of Very Good™ has done its best to shine a light on those that Cooperstown has seemingly forgotten.
-Almost one year ago, the National Baseball Hall of Fame finally saw the light and opens its doors to 2015 HOVG Inductee Lee Smith.
+Since 2012, The Hall of Very Good™ has done its best to shine a light on those that Cooperstown has seemingly forgotten and those who have done everything they can to preserve the greatness of the game of baseball.

 - 2012 – Tommy John

 - 2013 – Dale Murphy and Steve Blass

 - 2014 – Luis Tiant, Tony Oliva and “The San Diego Chicken” Ted Giannoulas

 - 2015 – Jim Kaat, Lee Smith and “Macho Man” Randy Savage

 - 2016 – Jose Canseco, Bill Buckner, Ross Grimsley and Thomas Ian Nicholas